-While artificial intelligence cannot replicate or replace human intelligence, it can supplement those who interact with students in helping them determine who is at risk of dropping out or failing a class.
-In other words, this technology can allow you to prioritize which students to support — and at the appropriate time - through the information gathered on why they may be at risk.
+While artificial intelligence cannot replace human intelligence, it can help those in support roles determine who is at risk of dropping out or failing a class.
+In other words, this technology can allow you to prioritize which students to support — and when — through the information gathered to determine risk.

-After a student has been identified as a high or medium risk for failing a class or dropping out, faculty and advisors still need to do the work of reaching out to those students and designing a game plan to help them persist.
-However, Watermark Student Success & Engagement software helps advisors be more efficient with their time, identifying students who need support that may not ask for it, while still responding to the everyday issues that arise when educating this vulnerable population.
-Faculty and advisor time is valuable - Watermark Student Success & Engagement can help you be more efficient and effective in your advising and mentoring, reaching MORE students at risk of failing.
+After a student has been identified as being at high or medium risk for failing a class or dropping out, faculty and advisors still need to do the work of reaching out to those students and designing a game plan to help them persist.
+Watermark Student Success & Engagement software helps advisors be more efficient with their time, identifying students who need support but who may not ask for it, while still being able to respond to the everyday issues that arise when educating vulnerable populations.

 About the AuthorMore Content by Watermark Insights